 Cytosine is a pyrimidine that is one of five organic bases found in the nucleic acids of cells.
 In both DNA and RNA, cytosine pairs with guanine.
 Controversy surrounds its prebiotic origin, together with that of uracil.
-In 1999, Robert Shapiro pointed out that:1
+In 1999, the American chemist Robert Shapiro (1935–2011) pointed out that:1

 No reactions have been described thus far that would produce cytosine, even in a specialized local setting, at a rate sufficient to compensate for the decomposition.